johnbeve/PHI-696/Project 4/SPARQL-JV.md

 SELECT ?productName ?modelValue ?releaseDate
 WHERE {
 	?device ontocam:manufactured_by ontocam:Fujifilm ;
 	      rdfs:type ontocam:Camera ;
 	      ontocam:released_in_year "2020" ;
 	      ro:has_function ontocam:Bluetooth .
+	LIMIT 25
 }
 ```

 **Problem 7-7.**
 - A catalog should display all lighting fixture models that have a multi-brightness function and can be connected as an Internet of Things device (IoT).
 - Return the product name, product model, current price, and current inventory that fit this criteria.
+Display them by number of inventory from most to least.

 ```
 PREFIX ro: <http://purl.obolibrary.org/obo/ro.owl>